 Fred is a trustee of Support a Survivor of Torture, a charity that provides psychosocial support to torture survivors living in the UK.
 He remains a member of the Sri Lanka Campaign for Peace and Justice’s council of advisors.

 Fred has a Masters degree in Asian politics from the School of Oriental and African Studies (SOAS) and started a PhD at Kings College London on the effects of urbanisation on political violence in Pakistan.
 This research was later turned into a series of articles.

-Anthony Hilton, Chairman of Witan Media, Financial Editor and economic leader writer for the Evening Standard, and visiting Professor in Economics Business and Finance at London Metropolitan University, is now in his fifth decade in journalism.
+Anthony Hilton, Financial Editor and economic leader writer for the Evening Standard, and visiting Professor in Economics Business and Finance at London Metropolitan University, is now in his fifth decade in journalism.

 Over the course of his career, Anthony has received most of the senior awards in business journalism, including the Decade of Excellence Award, the European Business Journalist of the Year Award, the Wincott Award and the Financial Journalist of the Year Award.
 In 2010 he received an honorary doctorate from Aberdeen University in recognition of his outstanding contribution to financial journalism.

 Anthony joined Fleet Street in 1968 as a Trainee on the Guardian after graduating in economics from the University of Aberdeen.
 He was City Editor of The Times, 1981 to 1983 and City Editor of the Evening Standard from 1984 to 1989.
 In November 1989 he became Managing Director of the Evening Standard, a post he held for six years before returning to the City Office as Editor in 1996.

 He has also worked for the Observer, the Daily Mail and the Sunday Express, was Editor of Accountancy Age and has served in New York as Business Correspondent for the London Sunday Times.
 He made regular appearances on television and the radio, and has written several books on Finance and the City.